meduryllc/reach-blog-tutorial/tut-5/README.md

 ```
 Line 75 sets the view to `CreateStream`

-Line 78 defines the method to deploy the contract and switches the view to `WaitingForAttacher` while atleast one subscriber joins the stream.
+Line 78 defines the method to deploy the contract and switches the view to `WaitingForAttacher` as long as atleast one subscriber joins the stream.

 ![Deploy](images/Poster.Deploy.png) <center> *Figure 4: Deploying the smart contract* </center>